 Three generations of Schaffert family will be on hand throughout the show to chat with visitors and share their passion for ancient marine fossils.

-MLMS would like to extend an enormous THANK YOU! to Dr. Alan and Cris Schaffert for providing Tethys Ocean Project Exhibits exclusively with The Mother Lode Mineral Society for 14 years.
+MLMS would like to extend an enormous THANK YOU! to the Schaffert family for providing Tethys Ocean Project Exhibits exclusively with The Mother Lode Mineral Society for 18 years.

 The 2017 Tethys Ocean Project included Tridacna, the largest ammonite found in the Americas, measuring over 5 feet.

 Half scale painting of Megladon, the largest shark to have hunted prehistoric oceans.
 The art work was done by Eric Schaffert, pictured with the mural that is on display at the show.

 Bill Behringer: AKA the Sand Man, will have an interesting sand exhibit, featuring pictures of magnified sand from all over the world.

 Bill Beiriger became fascinated with sand at the age of 12 when his family visited the Pacific Grove Natural History Museum and he saw an amazing sand collection.
 This was the beginning

 of a interest in collecting sand.
 His collection now totals over 5,000 samples from all over the world and it's still growing.
 Bill's father thought collecting sand would be an

 inexpensive hobby for his son.
 Little did he know how expensive it would become to exchange sand samples with people in distant countries.

 Bill retired from Lawrence Livermore National Laboratory after a 26-year career as a Technologist with the Earth Science Department doing analytical mineralogy, which included